Coronavirus Mediation Policy – updated as at 12th April following the gradual easing of the Government lockdown

 Whilst it is always preferable to meet face to face and I very much hope to be able to return to this when it is safer, online video mediation is effective and all the same important principles of mediation apply for the online video method.
 You will each be safe in your own space and I will ensure that your discussions progress in the most effective way, albeit online.

 Every business/ individual will need to be guided by the Government restrictions whilst also considering their own personal circumstances.
 These are unprecedented times.
-Mr priority remains ensuring that, as far as possible, myself and my family remain well and you and your families are protected until such time as the position changes or the risk to our health has significantly minimised.
+My priority remains ensuring that, as far as possible, myself and my family remain well and you and your families are protected until such time as the position changes or the risk to our health has significantly minimised.

 I recognise that this is a time of immense pressure and stress for families.
-I know that couples will be and are finding this period hard to manage, particularly coming up to Christmas.
+I know that couples will be and are finding this period hard to manage, particularly with a dreary few months ahead.
 Couples who were already on the verge of separating or who had made the decision to divorce prior to COVID-19 will be struggling.
 Even those relationships which were intact before all of this may have found the wide-ranging effects of this pandemic and the terrible loss of loved ones have impacted their emotional health as well as their family life.

 This dreadful virus is stopping us having conversations face to face but it does not have to stop you talking or finding ways to resolve family conflict in the best possible way.
 It is important for children who, through no fault of their own, may be stuck in the family home which might be filled with conflict, upset and trauma, without the relief of time out at school, with friends or extended family members.
 It’s also important for you.
 Living with unresolved conflict and uncertainty is not good for your physical or emotional health.
 Being in limbo or feeling as though there are no options is not good either.